 "That.
 Was.
 Terrifying," she admits.
 "This is stock and trade.
 If you stop to think about [food shows], what do people do?
 They dig in and eat food and then they go, 'Mmmmm.' ...
 But when I eat, I can sometimes look like a kid."
 For what it's worth: to this biased viewer's eyes, the entire episode is pretty much crumb-free.

 After Karen's segment, the episode detours briefly to Seattle, before returning to Portland for a look at Division dive Reel M Inn's world-famous fried chicken, Kennedy School's Detention Bar, and the fish sandwich at Suttle Lodge in Sisters.
 Everything was shot toward the beginning of the year, prepandemic, with the expectation that the show would drop in summer.
-Now it reads like an elegy for nights when you could pony up to a counter and eat a sandwich while life happened around you, and like a snapshot of Portland before our national profile shifted in the wake of the summer's protests.
+Now it reads like an elegy for nights when you could pony up to a counter and eat a sandwich while life happened around you.

 "I hope people see that Portland is a passionate food place.
 Every one of these spots could be somewhere between a sitcom and its own food show.
 I have friends calling me saying Portland looks like this scary place.
 I say to them, no. You don't know," Brooks says.
 "Portland is such a beautiful, amazing, fun, magical place.
 I feel like I am very much like the people I'm most attracted to writing about....
 I hope [people will] take away something about me being sort of an ambassador for Portland."

-Her love for the city is palpable throughout, but there's a blink-and-you'll-miss-it moment four and a half minutes into the episode that captures it best.
+There's a blink-and-you'll-miss-it moment four and a half minutes into the episode that captures her passion best.
 While Karen talks in voiceover about her own obsessiveness, a quick-cut montage settles on the filing cabinet in her office, which brims with color-coded folders.

 Karen's colleagues know all about her filing cabinets: they're filled with notes, menus, and story outlines that span decades of Portland's restaurant history.
 She writes everything out longhand and never throws anything away.
 When a spot closes, she moves its file to her top-drawer "restaurant morgue."
 In their totality, the files represent likely the most comprehensive survey of this city's food scene, from modest to interesting to so acclaimed it can open a TV series about the entire world.